1 9 7 3 (USA)

 Lyle Woodstock (Jim Connell) is Jonas’s lawyer; Lily Paine (Jessica Myerson) is a cousin; Walter (Lou Fant) is Lily’s husband; Agnes (Dolores Albin) works in the pickle factory.

-This ABC summer series was a US remake of the long-running British comedy series Nearest and Dearest (1968 – 1973) but was not successful and was cancelled.
+This ABC summer series was a US remake of the British comedy series Nearest and Dearest (which had a five-year run between 1968 and 1973) but was not successful and was cancelled after just nine weeks.